alvarogarcia7/blog_source/source/_posts/2015-05-09-self-study-in-april-2015.markdown

 [nagappan-tdd]: http://www.msr-waypoint.net/en-us/groups/ese/nagappan_tdd.pdf

-{% comment %}
 ## Realizing quality improvement through test driven development: results and experiences of four industrial teams

-This video has been extracted to a [post][quality-improvement] of its own.
+This video has been extracted to a [post][tdd-in-industrial-teams] of its own.

-[quality-improvement]: ../../../../2015/05/10/talk-software-is-eating-the-world/

-{% endcomment %}
+[tdd-in-industrial-teams]: ../../../../2015/05/12/paper-tdd-in-industrial-teams/